Carrie Fisher’s Family Wants To Honor Heroic Passengers Who Gave Her Few More Days By Reviving Her Heart

 Carrie Fisher’s family has expressed interest to track down and acknowledge the two persons who helped the Star Wars actress when she went to cardiac arrest while on a transatlantic flight from London to Los Angeles.
-Through the assistance of the two persons-one is reportedly a nurse-Carrie’s heart managed to beat again despite having no pulse for more than 10 minutes.
+Through the assistance of the two persons — one is reportedly a nurse — Carrie’s heart managed to beat again despite having no pulse for more than 10 minutes.

 TMZ reports that Carrie’s family is grateful to them because “if it wasn’t for them, they wouldn’t have had a few extra days to say goodbye.”
 On December 23, the pilot of the said flight reported to the control tower that some passengers were aiding an “unresponsive passenger.”

 Upon landing, Carrie was brought to the hospital where she died four days later.
 She was 60.
 Following her sudden death, many in the industry paid tribute to her talent.
-Joely Fisher told The Hollywood Reporter that her sister would have penned another novel if she didn’t die.
+Joely Fisher told the Hollywood Reporter that her sister would have penned another novel if she didn’t die.

 “My sister would have wanted a dramatic exit; she just might have wished for another couple of decades before making one.
 She told me she wanted to see this political horror play out.
 She likely would have crafted a sharp, piercing novel about her non-conventional goings on with this national nightmare as the backdrop.
 But mostly, she would have wanted us to celebrate her life, her words, and for Billie to be whole.
 In time she will be.
 She is smart and soulful and magic.”